From the Diary of a Kitchen Goddess: Refreshing Summer Sun Tea With Fruit and Peppermint

 "What types of things do the rest of your friends like to make?

 "Paintings, books, lemonade.
 Anna wants to work taking care of horses at a stable in exchange for riding lessons.
-Paul, Danny, and Julia want to work at a coffee shop.
-I want to work at a gourmet pizza restaurant.
+Paul, Danny, and Julia want to work at a coffee shop because they want to learn how to make delicious coffee drinks.
+I want to work at a gourmet pizza restaurant because I love making pizza.
 A few of us want to get together to create meals for people who are busy."

-"Those sound like excellent, creative ideas, Hillary.
-It also sounds like you should hold onto your money, save what you make, and only spend it on something that you really want.
-It's yours.
-If you respect money and what it can do for you, it will always be there for you."
+"Those are excellent, creative ideas, Hillary.
+You should hold onto your money and your dreams.
+Save some of what you make, and only spend it on something that you really want.
+It's yours."

 "Getting together with friends to make meals for busy families is an excellent way to make money if you love to cook.
-Perhaps you and your friends can spend an afternoon spreading out art supplies on my big, round table and have a brochure design party.
-Think up a good name for your service and start handing out flyers or brochures to people.
-You may get some good bites, so to speak."
+Would you and your friends like to have a brochure design party?
+I'll lay out some art materials, paper, and snacks.
+You all bring your creative ideas and think up a good name for your service.
+Then you can start handing brochures to people and hanging up flyers around town.
+You may get some good bites for your business."
+Hillary giggled.

 "Yes.
 You are all welcome to come over tomorrow afternoon.
 That includes Jo, too, if she would like to be included."